Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Conclusion

-To rigorously verify robustness, we propose a hybrid approach that combines adaptive discretization \citep{blankenshipInfinitelyConstrainedOptimization1976} with duality-based single-level reformulations \citep{ fortuny-amatRepresentationEconomicInterpretation1981, burgardOptknockBilevelProgramming2003} to verify the robustness of designs identified by the feasibility time-step heuristic.
+To rigorously verify the robustness of designs identified by the feasibility time-step heuristic, we propose a hybrid approach that combines adaptive discretization \citep{blankenshipInfinitelyConstrainedOptimization1976} with duality-based single-level reformulations \citep{fortuny-amatRepresentationEconomicInterpretation1981, burgardOptknockBilevelProgramming2003}.
 While this approach provides a formal verification procedure, it leads to a quadratically constrained optimization problem whose size grows with each discretization iteration and is therefore computationally demanding.

 We apply the hybrid approach to an illustrative case study based on \cite{sassModelCompendiumData2020} and \cite{vollAutomatedSuperstructurebasedSynthesis2013}.
 A candidate design is first identified using the feasibility time-step heuristic \citep{teichgraeberExtremeEventsTime2020} and subsequently verified using the hybrid method.
-A scenario within the convex hull of the historical data is identified, for which a small infeasibility of \SI{1.1}{\kilo\watt} arises.
-The mismatch occurs in the electricity balance, and the demand at the timestep where the violation occurs is \SI{313.6}{\kilo\watt}.
-We resolve the problem by allowing the initial state of charge of storage components to be determined by the optimizer.
-Despite the presence of minimal part-load constraints and the objective function being nonconvex in the nominal efficiency of the heat pump, which is uncertain due to its dependence on ambient temperature, the identified design is shown to be robust for all uncertainty realizations within the convex hull of the historical data.
-Together with the theoretical analysis of the relevant nonconvexities, this result demonstrates that the feasibility time-step heuristic can yield robust designs even when the operational problem is formulated as an MILP and nonconvexity in the uncertain variables is present.
-However, the fact that the design with a fixed initial state of charge was proven not to be robust highlights that care must be taken when applying the feasibility timestep heuristic.
+A scenario within the convex hull of the historical data is identified for which a small infeasibility of \SI{1.1}{\kilo\watt} arises.
+The mismatch occurs in the electricity balance, and the demand at the time step at which the violation occurs is \SI{313.6}{\kilo\watt}.
+We additionally identify optimal designs with $6$ and $8$ representative days and find these designs to be robust.
+Furthermore, we resolve the problem with $4$ representative scenarios while allowing the initial state of charge of storage components to be determined by the optimizer as a design variable, thereby identifying the optimal state of charge at the beginning of every day.
+Despite the presence of minimum part-load constraints and the objective function being nonconvex in the nominal efficiency of the heat pump, which is uncertain due to its dependence on ambient temperature, the identified design is shown to be robust for all uncertainty realizations within the convex hull of the historical data.
+Together with the theoretical analysis of the nonconvexities, these results demonstrate that the feasibility time-step heuristic can yield robust designs even when the operational problem is formulated as an MILP problem and nonconvexity in the uncertain variables is present.
+However, the fact that the design for $4$ representative scenarios with a fixed initial state of charge was proven not to be robust highlights that care must be taken when applying the feasibility time-step heuristic.